-If you are representing the seller who is going through a divorce currently or who recently went through a divorce, Wagon Wheel will need to know this information and will need to obtain certain documents related to that divorce.
+If you are representing a seller who is going through a divorce currently or who recently went through a divorce, Wagon Wheel will need to know this information and will need to obtain certain documents related to that divorce.
 Among the information and documents we will need are:

-- where the seller is in the divorce (i.e., no final divorce decree has been issued to date, the final divorce decree was ordered by the court more than 30 days prior or less than 30 days prior); - a Final Divorce Decree, if ordered; and - a Marital Dissolution Agreement if executed.
+- the current status of the divorce (i.e., no final divorce decree has been issued to date, the final divorce decree was ordered more than 30 days prior or less than 30 days prior); - a Final Divorce Decree, if ordered; and - a Marital Dissolution Agreement if executed.

-These documents will most often address how the subject property is to be treated at closing, or rather how the proceeds from the subject property are to be treated.
+These documents will most often address who is entitled to sell the property and how the proceeds from the subject property are to be treated.
 Also of note is that one spouse may need to execute a Quitclaim Deed prior to the closing or at the closing pursuant to the Final Divorce Decree or Marital Dissolution Agreement.